-Zimmermann drops dud, Tribe thumps Tigers
+'Terrible': Mistakes bite Zimmermann, Tigers in blowout

 Odd, considering in his first at-bat, Zimmermann got him out after throwing five straight fastballs.

+“It’s tough, you wouldn’t think he would be (sitting on that pitch) in that situation,” Zimmermann said.
+“I might have had him out front a little bit but he still got the barrel to it and hit it good.

+“I had thrown him five straight fastballs, then on an 0-0 curve ball, it seemed like he was looking for it.”

-It became academic, though.
-The Indians kept scoring runs and the Tigers utterly collapsed.
+That became academic, though.
+The Indians kept scoring runs and the Tigers, shut down for the second time this week by Indians right-hander Carlos Carrasco, utterly collapsed.

+“We made a couple of mistakes, but the battle level — I didn’t have a problem with that,” Ausmus said.
+“Guys battled.
+It’s just Carrasco was really good.”

+The Tigers mustered one run off him in seven innings in Detroit last Sunday.
+They got two runs off him in seven innings Friday.

+The Indians scored six times in the sixth and seventh to blow the game open.

-After Chad Bell wriggled out of a bases-loaded, no-out jam in the fourth by getting Brantley to hit into a double play, Bradley Zimmer slammed his first pitch of the sixth inning into the center-field shrubbery — 424 feet, his first home run off a left-handed pitcher.
+After left-hander Chad Bell wriggled out of a bases-loaded, no-out jam in the fourth, getting Brantley to hit into a double play, Bradley Zimmer slammed his first pitch of the sixth inning into the center-field shrubbery — 424 feet, his first home run of his career off a left-handed pitcher.

 Bell walked the next two hitters before departing.
 Alex Wilson came on and gave up a two-run triple to Francisco Lindor and an RBI single by Brantley.